Bound fermion states in pinned vortices in the surface states of a superconducting topological insulator: The Majorana bound state: Bound fermion states in a vortex of a 2D superconductor

 The final step consists in matching the solution for small $\rho$ and large $\rho$ at a distance $\rho_c$ from the core of the vortex.
-The condition that this matching is independent of $\rho_c$ determines the energies of the bound states.
+The condition that this matching is independent of $\rho_c$ determines a unique wave function valid for all $\rho$ and the energy of the bound state.
 For this purpose we consider an asymptotic expansion for the Bessel and Hankel functions

-which differs slightly from the ones used by Caroli {\it et al.},\cite{CaroliDGM} but is consistent with the table published by the National Institute of Standards and Technology.\cite{NIST} We must consider three dependencies on $\rho$: (i) The factor $1/\sqrt{\rho}$ in the Bessel/Hankel functions, (ii) the phase factors $\exp(ik_F \rho)$ and $\exp(\pm i E \rho/v_F)$ of the Bessel/Hankel functions and ${\hat g}$, and (iii) the dependence on $\exp[i(\nu^2-1/4)/(2k_F\rho)]$ from Eqs. (\ref{Bessel}), (\ref{Bessel1}), (\ref{Hankel}) and ${\hat g}$.
+which differs slightly from the ones used by Caroli {\it et al.},\cite{CaroliDGM} but is consistent with the table published by the National Institute of Standards and Technology.\cite{NIST} There are three dependencies on $\rho$ in the special functions, namely, (i) The factor $1/\sqrt{\rho}$ in the Bessel/Hankel functions, (ii) the phase factors $\exp(ik_F \rho)$ and $\exp(\pm i E \rho/v_F)$ of the Bessel/Hankel functions and in ${\hat g}$, and (iii) the dependence on $\exp[i(\nu^2-1/4)/(2k_F\rho)]$.
+Note that the complex conjugated function for $\rho > \rho_c$ is also a solution, involving the Hankel function of the second kind.
+Both solutions are needed to complete the matching.

+We explicitly work out the matching for the function $f_+^{\mu}$; the matching for $f_-^{\mu}$ follows similarly.
+For $\rho < \rho_c$ we have \begin{widetext}